The Arts in Ventura

 Cultural Funding Program

-Created in 1993, the Cultural Funding Program annually awards grants to arts organizations through a competitive panel review process to support the goals of the 2005 Cultural Plan to: increase access to arts education programs for youth; increase the number of programs that celebrate Ventura's diverse community and rich history; and make the arts a major component of the community's fabric.
-For more information visit the Cultural Funding Program webpage.
+Created in 1993, the Cultural Funding Program annually awards grants to Ventura-based arts nonprofits arts through a competitive panel review process that support the goals of the 2005 Cultural Plan to: increase access to arts education programs for youth; increase the number of programs that celebrate Ventura's diverse community and rich history; and make the arts a major component of the community's fabric

 Mayor's Arts Awards

-In 2005 the Cultural Affairs Division of the City of Ventura, on behalf of former Mayor Brian Brennan, established the Mayor's Arts Awards to recognize the contributions to the cultural community by City residents, artists, educators, organizations and business leaders.
-For more information visit The Mayor's Arts Awards webpage.
+Established in 2005 the Mayor's Arts Awards recognize the contributions to the cultural community by City residents, artists, educators, organizations and business leaders.

 VUSD Arts Education Master Plan

-The Ventura Unified School District (VUSD) Arts Education Master Plan was adopted in 2009 to ensure that the arts are an integral, sequential, interdisciplinary and equitable part of every student’s education to foster inspiration, creativity and a life-long appreciation of the arts.
-The plan is a partnership of the VUSD, Ventura Education Partnership (VEP) Arts Collaborative and the City of Ventura Office of Cultural Affairs in the Department of Parks, Recreation & Community Partnerships.
+The Ventura Unified School District (VUSD) Arts Education Master Plan--adopted in 2009 to ensure arts are an integral, sequential, interdisciplinary and equitable part of every student’s education to foster inspiration, creativity and a life-long appreciation of the arts--is a partnership of the VUSD, Ventura Education Partnership (VEP) Arts Collaborative and the Office of Cultural Affairs.
 The Future of the VUSD Arts Education Master Plan (pdf) Brochure Video

 The Office of Cultural Affairs